slchorne/Infoblox_atc_to_stash/README.md

 clone the repository on local machine

 From the local repository folder, edit logstash.conf and at line 5, replace 00000000000 with the token value you grab from your UserAccount on csp.infoblox.com
 (to get the token, Log in to the Cloud Services Portal, At the upper right-hand corner, click your user name and select User Preferences, On the User Preferences page, click Show under API key)

-sudo docker build -f dockerfile_stash -t logstash .
+build the working image with : sudo docker build -f dockerfile_stash -t logstash .

-sudo docker run --rm -it logstash
+run the container with : sudo docker run --rm -it logstash

 if evrything ok you may want to comment stdout directive in logstash.conf and run the image in detach mode (-d)